History

 Throughout tumultuous times, the church continued to grow in membership.
 Following statehood in 1896, the congregation began consideration of a new church home on the corner of C Street and South Temple.
 Mr. Walter Ware, prominent Salt Lake architect, designed the building in the English-Scottish Gothic revival style, modeling it after the Carlisle Cathedral in England.
 Alexander Carpenter, a member of the church, was the builder.
 Red sandstone from Red Butte Canyon above Fort Douglas was cut and hauled to the C Street site by wagon.
 The cost for the building and lot was $175,000.
 When the cornerstone was laid on June 4, 1903, the membership then exceeded 500 and more than 700 were enrolled in the Sunday School.

-On April 16, 1905, one thousand people marched from the old church to the new church for the first service.
+On April 16, 1905, hundreds of people marched from the old church to the new church for the first service.
 With the completion of the sanctuary, the church was formally dedicated on May 12, 1906.

 On the 50th anniversary of the church, November 13, 1921, services of rededication were held and the certificate of indebtedness was burned.
 Leadership of the church up to this time had been provided by a series of Presbyterian pastors: Rev. Welch, Rev. Robert G. McNiece and Rev. Alexander Paden, Rev. George Davies, Dr. Jesse Baird, Rev. Theodore Lilley, Rev. Floyd Barr, and Rev. Malcolm Gwaltney continued this leadership through 1953.